pires11d/insomnia-plugin-cdata-xml-response/README.md

 - After copying the plugin folder, go to the `Plugins` tab again and mark the checkbox that says `ENABLE`;

 - Close the Preferences window, then click on `Tools > Reload Plugins` for it to activate, and voilà!

+## 🤝 Acknowledgments

+Thanks to [Godrix](https://github.com/godrix) and his plugin [insomnia-plugin-xml-json-response](https://github.com/godrix/insomnia-plugin-xml-json-response), as it was the main motivation (as well as code source inspiration) for me to make this plugin!